filipesilva/multi-stage-queue/README.md

 ## Requirements

-To use MQS you need ensure:
+To use MSQ you need ensure:
 - create Event IDs, e.g. a UUID generator or equivalent.
-- idempotency of event saves to a stage's log, because multiple MQS writers can be writing the same event.
+- idempotency of event saves to a stage's log, because multiple MSQ writers can be writing the same event.
 - monotonically increasing ordering of events within a stage's log.
 - subscription capability over a stage's log.